codefortulsa/oklahomai/Intro Sessions/Session 1 - Product Engineering for AI/handson_AWS.md

-# Hands-on Guide: Setting Up Qwen 2.1 on AWS EC2 with Ollama
+# Hands-on Guide: Setting Up LLMs on AWS EC2 with Ollama

-This guide walks you through setting up and running Qwen 2.1, a small but efficient LLM, on a free tier AWS EC2 instance using Ollama.
+This guide walks you through setting up and running SmolLm2 or Qwen 2.1, small but efficient LLMs, on a free tier AWS EC2 instance using Ollama.

-## 1. Creating an EC2 Instance
+## 1. Create an EC2 Instance.

 1. **Log in to AWS Console**
    - Go to https://aws.amazon.com/console/